 GPS Coordinates: 27.334222, -82.582777

-RED BUG SLOUGH PRESERVE is a small, urban park, acquired by Sarasota County primarily under the Sarasota County Environmentally Sensitive Lands Protection Program.
-The 72-acre site contains hardwood swamp and mesic hammock, bisected by a lovely lake and water slough.
+RED BUG SLOUGH PRESERVE is a small urban park, acquired by Sarasota County in 2000-2001, primarily under the County’s Environmentally Sensitive Lands Protection Program.
+The 72-acre site, restored in 2014, contains hardwood swamp and mesic hammock, bisected by a lovely lake and water slough.
 The preserve is adapted for multiple uses and has a small playground, fishing dock, restrooms at the main entrance, and picnic shelters and benches overlooking the lake.
-Several miles of unpaved trails, identified by numerical trail markers, cut back-and-forth through the preserve, attracting hikers, bikers, and dog walkers—some with dogs illegally off leash.
-Trails may be seasonally flooded (in summer), and, while accessible to most, some may prove difficult for wheelchair-bound birders.
+Several miles of mostly unpaved trails, identified by numerical trail markers, cut back-and-forth through the preserve, attracting hikers, bikers, and dog walkers—some with dogs illegally off leash.
+Trails may be seasonally flooded in summer and, while accessible to most visitors, many trails may prove difficult for wheelchair-bound birders.
 No admission fee.

-Featured Birds: Since 2009—when eBirders began recording sightings in and around the preserve—about 180 avian species have been counted.
+Featured Birds: Since 2009—when eBirders began recording sightings in and around the preserve—more than 185 avian species have been counted.
 In wooded areas, look for Pileated Woodpecker, Northern Cardinal and migrant vireos and warblers.
 Near water, you can view Belted Kingfisher, Anhinga, herons, egrets, ducks, and both night-herons, to name only a few.
 Wood Duck are commonly seen in a small pond located between Trail Markers 8 and 9.
 These ducks, Red-shouldered Hawk and many other species breed here.

 Insider’s Tip: The main entrance and parking lot is located off Beneva Road, next to the small playground.
-Parking is limited and may be difficult at times.
-A second entrance, with even fewer parking spots, is located where S. Lockwood Ridge Road dead-ends at Gypsy Street, at the intersection of the two major preserve parcels.
-To access the northwest parcel, you have to exit the southeast parcel and cross Gypsy Street to reenter the park (see Trail Map and Park Information links below).
-In the northwest parcel, a small area containing trail markers #30-32 is difficult to access, but, if the water level in the slough is low, it is possible to enter this area by crossing over a small concrete dam (about 130 yards north along the main trail, after the Gypsy Street/S. Lockwood Rd intersection).
+Parking is limited and may be difficult at times, but construction of more parking and the addition of other amenities is slated to begin in late 2022.
+A second entrance is located where S. Lockwood Ridge Road dead-ends at Gypsy Street, at the intersection of the two major preserve parcels.
+This entrance has even fewer official parking spots, but visitors have been known to park their cars on the Gypsy Street road shoulder.
+To access the northwest parcel, you simply exit the southeast parcel and cross Gypsy Street to reenter the park, and vice versa (see Trail Map and Park Information links below).
+In the northwest parcel, a small area containing trail markers 30-32 is difficult to access, but, if the water level in the slough is low, it is possible to enter this area by crossing over a small concrete dam (about 130 yards north along the main trail, after the Gypsy Street/S. Lockwood Rd intersection).
+Two wooden bridges near marker 28 traverse swampy terrain that’s good for wading birds and migrating songbirds.
 Early morning and late afternoon visits are best for both parking and birding.

 Address: Main Entrance: 5200 Beneva Rd, Sarasota, 34231